Electricity Laws and Incentives in Federal

 National Multimodal Cooperative Freight Research Program

-The U.S. Department of Transportation (DOT) will establish a national cooperative freight transportation research program (Program), administered in collaboration with the National Academy of Sciences (NAS).
-NAS will establish an advisory committee to recommend a national research agenda on improvements in the efficiency and resiliency of freight movement, including adapting to future trends such as zero-emissions transportation.
+The U.S. Department of Transportation (DOT) established a national cooperative freight transportation research program (Program), administered in collaboration with the National Academy of Sciences (NAS).
+NAS established an advisory committee to recommend a national research agenda on improvements in the efficiency and resiliency of freight movement, including adapting to future trends such as zero emissions transportation.
 NAS may award research contracts or grants under the Program.

-DOT shall establish the Program by November 15, 2022, and publish annual reports describing the ongoing research and findings.
+DOT shall and publish annual reports describing the ongoing research and findings.
 Funding will be made available each fiscal year until November 15, 2026, and will remain available until expended for this Program.
+For more information, see the NAS Program website.

 (Reference Public Law 117-58 and 49 U.S. Code 70205)

-Natural Gas Vehicle (NGV) and Plug-In Electric Vehicle (PEV) Weight Exemption
+Natural Gas Vehicle (NGV) and Electric Vehicle (EV) Weight Exemption

-NGVs and PEVs may exceed the federal maximum gross vehicle weight limit for comparable conventional fuel vehicles by up to 2,000 pounds (lbs.).
-The NGV or PEV must not exceed a maximum gross vehicle weight of 82,000 lbs.
+NGVs and EVs may exceed the federal maximum gross vehicle weight limit for comparable conventional fuel vehicles by up to 2,000 pounds (lbs.).
+The NGV or EV must not exceed a maximum gross vehicle weight of 82,000 lbs.

 (Reference 23 U.S. Code 127(s) and Public Law 116-6)